citta-lab/javascript/README.md

 Now the point is what is the use of function expression over declaration ?
 - If we are wanting to do functional composition and/or currying and/or create higher order function then we do need use functional expression.
-- In function expression the left side variable will get hosted first and `undefined` is assigned along with other functions.
+- In function expression the left side variable will get hoisted first and `undefined` is assigned along with other functions.
 Unlike in declaration whole function get hoisted.

 7.3 Immediately Invoked Function Expression (IIFE Pattern):